FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 ![Heated Bed](Images/heated_bed.png)

 ### Specifics
-- Mandela Rose Works ultra flat bed is used.
+- Mandala Rose Works ultra flat magbed is used.
 It has mounting holes for both the V1.8 and the V2.4.
 Therefor I'm able to use a triangle 3-point mounting method, by inserting a cross bar between the two bed extrusions.
-This is also done to accomodate for a kinematic mounting system that is in development with Mandela Rose Works and uses 3 mounting points.
+This is also done to accomodate for a kinematic mounting system that is has been released by Mandala Rose Works.
 - When not using a kinematic mounting solution, you will only need 3 of the original knurled knuts

 ### Hardware